cocos/cocos-docs/en/editor/publish/build-panel.md

 ![build-panel](./build-panel/build-panel.png)

-If a platform has already been build for, open the **Build** panel to enter the **Build Task** page.
-The construction of each platform for v3.0 is carried out in the form of a build task, similar to a download task:
+If a platform has already been built, open the **Build** panel to enter the **Build Task** page.
+The build of each platform for v3.0 is carried out in the form of a build task, similar to a download task:

 ![panel](./build-panel/panel.png)

-## Build
+## Build Panel

 In the **Build** panel, select the platform to be built, and then configure the [build options](build-options.md).
 After the configuration is complete, click the **Build** button in the lower right corner to jump to the **Build Task** page to execute the build process.
 Another way is to click the **Close (X)** button in the upper right corner to enter the **Build Task** page.